 A much wider selection of photos can be viewed in the Photo Gallery.

-For an indication of the work involved in the construction of Leven Bank, please click here for photos dating back around four years with work well underway.
+For an indication of the work involved in the construction of Leven Bank, please click here for photos dating back to around 2014 with work well underway.